Skip to Content

 Casa Batllo eschews straight lines and draws inspiration from nature, particularly marine life.
 The entire house is designed using curves and incorporates many organic elements.
 The house is sometimes known as the “house of bones,” a name referring to the structural design of its facade.

-As this is one of the most popular Barcelona photo spots, it is best to come early if you want to photograph its facade, as the street does tend to get busy.
+As this is one of the most popular places to take pictures in Barcelona it is best to come early if you want to photograph its facade, as the street does tend to get busy.
 I thought that photographing Casa Batllo gave it a particularly interesting look, as I was also intrigued by the facade of the building to the left of it.

 After doing a little bit of research, I came to find out that the pretty building is the Casa Amatller, designed by Josep Puig i Cadafalch, a contemporary of Gaudi.
 It combines a neo-Gothic style with a ridged facade inspired by the houses you see in the Netherlands.
 Cadafalch based his design on typical Catalan mansions and added Germanic elements.
 Together with Casa Batllo and Casa Lleo-Morera on the right, the three facades make up the mansana de la discordia, or “block of discord,” distinguished by their sharply contrasting styles – super interesting!